 Hong Kong Staycation Hot Deals

-October 1, 2018 marks the 69th Anniversary of the founding of the People's Republic of China.
-To commemorate the occassion, a series of events are planned including the flag raising ceremonies and parades and a lavish
+October 1, 2021 marks the 72nd Anniversary of the founding of the People's Republic of China.
+To commemorate the occassion, a series of events are planned every year including the flag raising ceremonies and parades and a lavish

 Wanchai, Causeway Bay and the Midlevels.